-- Steel Cut Oats: Oat groats that have been cut into two or three pieces, also know as Irish or Scottish oats.
-This form takes the longest to cook.
+- Steel-Cut Oats: Oat groats that have been cut into two or three pieces, also known as Irish or Scottish oats.
+Steel-cut oats form takes the longest to cook.

-- Rolled Oats: Also known as Old Fashioned Oats, these are groats that are steamed and rolled.
+- Rolled Oats: Also known as Old Fashioned Oats, rolled oats are groats that are steamed and rolled.
 This process helps the oats cook faster, by creating a greater surface area.

-- Quick Cooking: Created by rolling the oat ﬂakes thinner, and/or steaming them longer than rolled oats the quicker cooking
+- Quick Cooking: Quick-cooking oats are created by rolling the oat ﬂakes thinner, and/or steaming them longer than rolled oats the quicker cooking

 - Instant Oats: Oats that are cut, pre-cooked, dried, steamed and then flattened.
-These are the type of oats you find in pre-packaged pots or packages and because they have been the most processed are the least nutritious option.
+Instant oats are the type of oats you find in pre-packaged pots or packages and because they have been the most processed are the least nutritious option.

-When it come to buying oatmeal, I always opt for rolled oats because they are faster and more convenient than steel cut, but far less processed and have better texture than quick cooking oats.
+When it comes to buying oatmeal, I always opt for rolled oats because they are faster and more convenient than steel-cut, but far less processed and have a better texture than quick-cooking oats.
 Plus, if you need to create quicker cooking oats, you can toss some rolled oats into the blender to chop them up a little to help cut down on cooking time.

 Blueberry Baked Oatmeal Bars